calcom/cal.com/packages/embeds/embed-core/README.md

 - Hot reload doesn't work with CSS files in the way we use vite.

-## Concepts of making Iframe behave like inline-block

-- So that it can be placed anywhere on the page.To achieve that embed JS
-  - keeps a tight control on width of iframe but still allowing content to take the entire width available outside the iframe.
-  - increases the iframe width and height to an extent that scroll doesn't occur.
-- In the popup as the width is still 100% and actual content might be smaller in width than that(there is max-width), border-radius can't be implemented on iframe, it is supposed to be directly over the content and thus it would be part of content itself.

-- Problems & Workarounds embed.js took
-  - To allow iframe content to consider the width outside iframe, on certain actions embed JS is informed of a request in increase in width.
-In that case, iframe's width is temporarily set to 100% and now suddenly iframe content has the exact same space available as the parent.
-It re-adjusts content and then inform parent to lock the width at that.
-    - But because of the two steps, there is a temporary increase in width(to 100%) which might be noticeable, if there is a background set on body of iframe.
-This problem seems unsolvable at the moment.
-    - So, let iframe behave like a block element, taking the entire width available to it by setting it's width to 100%.
-It automatically handles responsiveness well, both in portrait and landscape mode.
-    - By default Iframe would be positioned in center horizontally and thus if there is some content above it positioned left, iframe wouldn't look aligned to content.

 ## Known Bugs and Upcoming Improvements

 - Unsupported Browsers and versions.
 Documenting them and gracefully handling that.